wik-wav/Lozenge-Tessellation/content/01_Worldbuilding/Asaxi/Idioms_Expressions/nỏjåmăńo (Idiom).md

 ### Examples

  **Nỏjåmăńo tte onă ijù shá shánă.**
-_"it is unwise to put all of one's resolve toward a single object of desire" so the wise creatures say._
+_The creatures that say "it is unwise to put all of one's resolve toward a single object of desire" are wise._